What our collective Powerball escapism can tell us about the US economy - NewsBreak

 Inflation is getting less hot - and the best-case scenario for stocks just played out.

-Cyber criminals in Russia are behind a ransomware attack on one of Australia's largest private health insurers that's seen sensitive personal data published to the dark web, the Australian Federal Police (AFP) said Friday.
-In a short press conference, AFP Commissioner Reece Kershaw told reporters investigators know the identity of...
+Microsoft blames Russian military-linked hackers for ransomware attacks in Poland and Ukraine

+Hackers linked to Russia’s military were very likely behind ransomware attacks last month on Ukrainian and Polish transportation and logistics organizations, Microsoft said Thursday.
+The revelation will raise concerns in Washington and European capitals that allies supporting Ukraine against Russia’s invasion could face greater cyber threats from Moscow.

-Russia-Ukraine war live: Ukrainian flag raised in Kherson as Russia claims retreat of forces complete
+Russia-Ukraine war live: Ukrainian troops appear to reach centre of Kherson city as Russian forces retreat

 Reports of wounded Russian soldiers being abandoned; Russian forces and equipment transferred to left or eastern bank of Dnipro, officials say